devmoath/tailwindcss-typography-rtl/README.md

 Add RTL support for tailwindcss-typography plugin

+> Package is deprecated: tailwind css v3.0 added [RTL support](https://tailwindcss.com/docs/hover-focus-and-other-states#rtl-support) so this package is no longer needed

 ## Problem description

 if you are using [tailwindcss-typography](https://github.com/tailwindlabs/tailwindcss-typography) for RTL languages you will see the list point and blockquote border in the wrong direction (see the picture)